shahzaib93/phaserjs-tutorial-content/readme.md

     }
   }
 ```
-    this.score = 0;
-    let style = { font: '20px Arial', fill: '#fff' };
-    this.scoreText = this.add.text(20, 20, 'score: ' + this.score, style);

-- Step 7: Implement collision.
-In this part we are focusing on the control structure(`if`) to check if two objects having collision or not.
-Use the boolean version of `overlap` function between the coin and player by adding the following code in the beginning of `update()` function.
+- Step 7: Implement the collision between coin and player.
+In this part, we are focusing on the control structure(`if`) to check if two objects have collision or not.
+Use the boolean version of the `overlap` function between the coin and player by adding the following code at the beginning of the `update()` function.
 ```javascript
 if (this.physics.overlap(this.player, this.coin)) {
       console.log('💥')